netsec-ethz/rains/design-zonefile-format.md

 Parentheses "()", brackets "[]" and types (type name between semicolons e.g.
 :ip4:) are static terms.
 Each term starting with a lowercase character stands for an arbitrary string value.
 The meaning of this value is specified in the RAINS data model.
-(TODO CFE should we specify the string representation per type? e.g. public key in hexadecimal while port in decimal etc.) Similar to regex we use the following special characters which are not part of the syntax.
+Similar to regex we use the following special characters which are not part of the syntax.

 - "{}" to group terms (as parenthesis are part of the syntax)
 - "|" either term on the left or term on the right (not both)